alexpung/UK-Investment-tax-calculator/README.md

-UK investment tax calculator
+## UK investment tax calculator

-UK tax calculator for Interactive Broker
+UK tax calculator for Interactive Broker.
 To help report UK tax for dividend and capital gain.

 ## What is included